Brad Fash: Background

 Fash was born in Kingston upon Hull, East Riding of Yorkshire, England.

 Career

 Fash made his Hull début on 12 July 2015 in a Super League match against Castleford at the KC Stadium.

 He played 23 matches for Hull F.C. in the 2017 Super League season which saw the club go to within one game of the grand final.
 Fash played 17 matches for Hull F.C. in the 2020 Super League season including the clubs semi-final loss against Wigan.

 Fash played 25 matches for Hull F.C. for in the Super League XXVIII season as the club finished 10th on the table.

 Fash played 12 games for Hull F.C. in the 2024 Super League season which saw the club finish second last on the table.

 Fash played 17 matches for Hull F.C. in the 2025 Super League season as the club finished 7th on the table.

+On 28 August 2026, it was announced that Fash would leaving Hull F.C. at the end of the 2026 Super League season.